WDverse/Challenge-2/README.md

 ## Usage

 To use this webpage, you can review the information in each section.
-To access deployed web applications, click on the correspnding images.
+To access deployed web applications, click on the corresponding images.
 To quickly move to a section, click the section name on the navigation bar.
 To access a contact link, click on the corresponding name.

 The following image shows the web application's appearance and functionality:
 ![The Portfolio webpage includes a navigation bar, a header image, a profile picture and cards with text and images at the middle of the page, and contact links at the bottom of the page.](./assets/images/screenshot.png)